 I read the book in a few days and kept putting the ideas into practise and I was just blown away with how much it helped build a stronger connection between us.
 It all made sense!
 Little Sir has been through a lot of trauma in his 4 years; he has some very big feelings about some very big events, but he had no idea how to let me know.
 The only way he could begin to work through any of his feelings was through crying.
 I had mistaken his crying for me giving in too often.
 But actually it turns out he needed to cry to work through what he was feeling!

 We’ve only been following the Tears Heal way for a few days but I have already seen a more confident little boy and we have had less tears than usual!

 I really really enjoyed reading Tears Heal!
 It was a really easy read, with plenty of real life examples to illustrate the points.
 The author talks about Hand in Hand parenting which sounded interesting, and certainly something I would be keen to look into.
 She also gives ideas and exercises at the end of each chapter to help you build on the information you have just read.

 Ultimately, if you are looking for a parenting book which makes sense, doesn’t confuse you with too many separate ideas and is completely different from the rest, then I would highly recommend this book!

 Tears Heal: How To Listen To Our Children by Kate Orson (published by Piatkus) is on sale now at Amazon amongst other places.

-Disclosure: I was sent this book in exchange for an honest review.
-All opinions are my own.
+Disclosure: I was sent this book in exchange for an honest review and all opinions are my own.
 This post contains Amazon affiliate links.